• Recipes Index

 Do I need to drain the zucchini?

-No, do not drain the zucchini whether it is fresh or frozen/thawed out.
+No, do not drain the zucchini, whether it is fresh or frozen/thawed out.
 Leave the moisture there.

 Are these brownies Vegan?

-Yes, if you use vegan chocolate chips this recipe is completely vegan.
+Yes.
+If you use vegan chocolate chips, this recipe is completely vegan.

-I’ve never made a brownie recipe without eggs before, is this really going to work?
+I’ve never made a brownie recipe without eggs before. is this really going to work?

 Ha!
-Yes, it will work, I promise.
-The extra moisture from the zucchini paired with the leavening agents in this recipe will be all the leavening these brownies need, no need for eggs.
+Yes, it will work.
+I promise.
+The extra moisture from the zucchini paired with the leavening agents in this recipe will be all the leavening these brownies need–no need for eggs.
 Adding an egg would make them more cake-like in this case.

 Can I add nuts?

-Yes, if you like nuts in your brownies, go for it.
+Yes.
+If you like nuts in your brownies, go for it.
 Walnuts or pecans would be the two best choices to pair with the flavor in these brownies.

 What should I do if the zucchini isn’t mixing in very well?

-This recipe is pretty unique in the fact that even with almost everything mixed in, the “batter” will look very dry.
-You can see this in the step by step pictures above.
+This recipe is pretty unique in the fact that even with almost everything mixed in the “batter” will look very dry.
+You can see this in the step-by-step pictures above.
 When you add the zucchini and start mixing it in, the moisture from the zucchini will start bringing the “batter” together better.
-This takes some time though.
+This takes some time, though.
 I like to mix it as good as I can, and then let it sit for a few minutes.
 When I come back to it after a few minutes, it mixes together much better, and then you can add the chocolate chips.

 pinterest image of brownie tray and two squares of brownies